Aug 2009

 chosen a very noisy picture to show what noise is.
 This picture was taken

 ISO is a number that represents how sensitive the camera is to light.
 Said another way, it determines how well lighted the subject has to be to take the picture.
 The higher the ISO the darker it can be around you and still take pictures.
 On digital cameras you can vary the ISO setting.
-If you use a Prosumer camera at normal ISOs (80-100) you aren't likely to have problems with noise.
+If you use a bridge camera at normal ISOs (80-100) you aren't likely to have any problem with noise and it's plenty good for general photography.
 But, as you go above 100 the noise gets progressively worse.
-At 400 and above you are likely to get poor quality images.
+At 400 and above you are likely to get poor quality images (This is improving as the years pass).
 Whereas with a DSLR you can use ISOs of up to 1600 or even 3200+ and still get acceptable quality images.
-If you edit your pictures on the computer, there are programs such as NoiseNinja that help remove minor noise.
-But, shooting action, such as sports, after dusk is one of the situations where a DSLR with a long lens has a clear advantage over a Prosumer camera.
-And, if it's your intention to shoot a large proportion of your pictures in low light without flash a Prosumer may not be the camera for you.
-That said, I took this shot of my grandniece's ballet recital from the back of a large auditorium with my Prosumer.
+(This information is old, usable ISOs are higher in 2016 and increasing) If you edit your pictures on the computer, there are programs such as NoiseNinja and others that help remove minor noise.
+But, shooting action, such as sports, after dusk is one of the situations where a DSLR with a long lens has a clear advantage over a bridge camera.
+And, if it's your intention to shoot a large proportion of your pictures in low light without flash a bridge may not be the camera for you.
+That said, I took this shot of my grandniece's ballet recital from the back of a large auditorium with my 2006 bridge camera.

 Shutter Response

 There's a delay between when you press the Go button on a camera and when the picture is actually taken.
 This delay is greater on non-DSLR cameras and people taking action shots are often frustrated by it.
-This delay is less today than it was on early non-DSLR digital cameras, but DSLRs are still noticeably faster.
-However, there's more than one way avoid this delay when using a Prosumer camera.
+The delay is less today (and still improving) than it was on early non-DSLR digital cameras, but DSLRs are still noticeably faster.
+However, there's more than one way avoid this delay when using a bridge camera.
 I'll only mention one here.
 The delay is due to the camera having to figure out what F-Stop & shutter speed to use and (mostly) where to focus.
 Point the camera at the location you intend to shoot and look at the settings the camera has determined (they're usually shown in the viewfinder), change the mode to manual and set the camera to those same values.
-Now the camera doesn't have to figure them out, so it shoots about as fast as a DSLR.
-If you want to shoot machine gun fashion (shooting picture after picture continuously while holding the shutter release down) the DSLR may (or may not) shoot faster -- maybe 6 vs 3 1/2 frames per second.
-Again, if your camera will used primarily for sports/action photography you may be better off with a DSLR.
+Now the camera doesn't have to figure them out, so it shoots about as fast as a DSLR (maybe faster).
+If you want to shoot machine gun fashion (shooting picture after picture continuously while holding the shutter release down) the DSLR may (or may not) shoot faster -- maybe 6 vs 4 frames per second.
+And, since you're actually seeing through the lens you can follow the action while the shutter bangs away which you can't do with a bridge camera.
+Again, if your camera will be used primarily for sports/action photography you may be better off with a DSLR.
 In this case I suggest you buy the camera body only, and get the best zoom lens you can afford.
-Prosumer cameras can only shoot JPG images in this mode (called burst mode).
+As of 2010 bridge cameras can only shoot JPG images in this mode (called burst mode).

 Trough-the-Lens Viewing

 With a DSLR you're actually looking at the subject through the lens of the camera.
-With a Prosumer camera you're looking at an image of what the camera sees on a little monitor in the viewfinder.
+With a bridge camera you're looking at an image of what the camera sees, also through the lens, on a high resolution monitor in the viewfinder.
 For the majority of picture taking you won't notice the difference and even forget you aren't looking at the real thing.
 But, if you do super close Macro photography -- if you want to fill the frame with a bugs eye -- focus becomes critical and you may want to do it manually instead of letting the camera focus automatically.
-In this case you need to see the real object clearly enough to focus sharply.
-Prosumer cameras have features to assist with this, but it's not like seeing the real thing.
+In this case you may need to see the real object clearly enough to focus sharply.
+Bridge cameras have features to assist with this, but as of 2010 it's not like seeing the real thing.
 Also, because you can remove the lens, you can put what are called extension tubes between the camera and the lens to create extreme close-ups.
-This said, some truly spectacular macro photography is done with Prosumer cameras and some people argue it's actually better for Macro photography, partly because of the greater depth of field.
-Extreme close-ups have a very shallow depth of field.
+This said, some truly spectacular macro photography is done with bridge cameras and some people argue it's actually better for Macro photography, partly because of the greater depth of field.
+Extreme close-ups have a very shallow depth of field which can become a problem with DSLRs.

 Shallow Depth of Field